Kangnam (singer): Early life and career beginnings (1987–2010)

-Kangnam was born on 23 March 1987 in Tokyo, Japan to a Korean mother and a Japanese father.
+Kangnam was born on 23 March 1987 in Tokyo, Japan, to a Korean mother and a Japanese father.
 As an only child, he spent most of his childhood in Japan and also spent some years in Hawaii.
 In March 2008, Kangnam appeared with the stage name Ya-Cha as a new member of the Japanese band Kick Chop Busters.
 However, he left the band in 2010 for unknown reasons, without his parents' knowledge.
 Kangnam has stated in interviews that his family is wealthy, but he does not receive financial support from them.

 School life

 Kangnam attended the Hawaiian Mission Academy in Honolulu for a brief period before transferring to another high school.
-He then returned to Japan to finish his studies.
-Kangnam briefly attended Temple University in Philadelphia, Pennsylvania, where he majored in Communications, but left the school to pursue music instead.
+He transferred to five different schools before returning to Japan to finish his studies.
+Kangnam briefly attended Temple University in Philadelphia, Pennsylvania, where he majored in communications, but left the school to pursue music instead.

 Career in South Korea (2011–present)

 In South Korea, Kangnam first performed as a member of M.I.B under the Jungle Entertainment label on 25 October 2011, with the title track "G.D.M", which stands for "Girls, Dreams, Money".
 His solo song, "Say My Name", was released on 17 October 2011, as part of a spin-off promotion to prove that each member was capable of standing alone.
 Kangnam is an accomplished guitarist and pianist.

 In 2012, Kangnam appeared in a TV advertisement for Epson, an electronics company that specializes in image-related products, and took on his first acting role in the TV sitcom 21st Century Family, and he became the host of the Japanese version of Mnet's Jjang.

-In the 3 October 2014, episode of I Live Alone Rainbow segment, Kangnam revealed that he had only $3 in his bank account.
-In subsequent Entertainment Relay interviews, he reported that his income had increased significantly, as he became involved with more advertisements and variety shows.
 In October 2014, he became a permanent cast member of MBC's I Live Alone.
 In November 2014, he became an exclusive model for the shoe store ABC Mart, with model Nam Joo-hyuk.

-Kangnam finally saw the fruit of his labours towards the end of 2014, when he was the presenter for a year-end festival stage as part of the "Lucky Boys" project for 2014 SBS Gayo Daejun.
+During the end of 2014, he was the presenter for a year-end festival stage as part of the "Lucky Boys" project for 2014 SBS Gayo Daejun.
 On the 26 December episode of MBC's I Live Alone, Kangnam spoke about attending year-end festivals for the first time since in his career: "Singers usually appear on TV to sing at the end of each year.
 Every year, I have been watching TV thinking 'I'll do that next year,' and somehow four years have passed."